dekuNukem/duckyPad/duckyscript_info.md

 * For macOS, use `WINDOWS` for `Command` key, use `ALT` for `Option` key.

-### HOLD
+### HOLD (experimental)

 Holds a key when you press it, and release only when you release it.
+This command makes duckyPad behave more like a traditional keyboard.

 `HOLD` command must be followed by a single key, it can be a character or a special key.